rancherlabs/cfl-summit-lab/instructors/pre-work/1-create-instances/README.md

 2. Login to Okta, click on "AWS Landing Zone"
 3. Select the "Support Engineering" AWS account drop down
 4. Click the "Access keys" button and copy the contents from Option 1 to export the variables, these credentials will be valid for ~12 hours
-   1. Alternatively, you can hard code long-lived credentials in the terraform.tfvars file
+   1. Alternatively, you can hard code long-lived credentials in the terraform.tfvars file (next step)
+4. Update the terraform.tfvars file to suit the session, eg `attendees` and `aws_region`
-5. Terraform:
+6. Terraform:
    1. `terraform init`
    2. `terrform apply`
-6. The output from `terraform apply` will provide a list of node IPs and SSH private keys, to show this again, use `terraform output`
+7. The output from `terraform apply` will provide a list of node IPs and SSH private keys, to show this again, use `terraform output`
    1. Example:
 ```
 Apply complete!
 Resources: 10 added, 0 changed, 0 destroyed.